OpenAPITools/openapi-generator/samples/client/petstore/java/resteasy/docs/PetApi.md

 Finds Pets by tags

-Muliple tags can be provided with comma separated strings.
+Multiple tags can be provided with comma separated strings.
 Use tag1, tag2, tag3 for testing.

 ### Example
 ```java